revolalex/Full-Stack-Group-Generator/README.md

 # Full-Stack-Group-Generator
-Full Stack Project
+Full Stack Project (Front-End, Back-End, API, DB)
-> The goal was to realize my first Full-Stack project
+> The goal was to realize a groupe generator in wich you can add a list off students, chose a number of students per groups and generate a groups randomly.
 ---

+## Mandatory
+Use MongoDB, Express, NodeJS, HTML, CSS, EJS

 ## Requirements